- Prep time:

 - Share this recipe:

-Whether it’s slow-roasted in an oven or cooked over hot coals, prime rib is never complete without horseradish and a little au jus.
+Whether it’s slow-roasted in an oven or cooked over hot coals, Rib Roast is never complete without horseradish and a little au jus.
 Horseradish makes a perfect finish for your roast, whether you lean toward a prepared, creamy style (often not too hot on the palate), or you prefer a freshly grated, sinus-blowing experience.
 Use the drippings from your roasting pan — make sure you scrape up all the little bits of rosemary and garlic that have accumulated — and a little water to make a flavorful jus.
 You can also throw in a couple of the bones for added flavor and richness to finish the sauce while your roast rests.
 If you would rather eliminate this step, we recommend trying out Johnny’s French Dip Au Jus.
 Happy roasting!

 - A combination of fresh flavors, such as fresh chopped garlic and rosemary leaves